Is Starting a Virtual Kitchen Feasible in a Ghost Kitchen?

 Monitoring KPIs helps track efficiency and profitability.
 Important KPIs include:

-Customer Acquisition Cost (CAC): How much you spend to get a new customer
+Customer Acquisition Cost (CAC): How much you spend to acquire a new customer

 Customer Lifetime Value (CLV): Total revenue expected from one customer over time